Edfu Temple

 The Festival of Victory Over Seth

-One of the temple’s most significant festivals was the annual reenactment of Horus’ triumph over Seth.
-The ritual involved processions, symbolic battles, and the sacred union of Horus and Hathor (goddess of love and music), whose temple at Dendera played a key role in the festivities.
-These celebrations reinforced the cosmic order and the pharaoh’s divine mandate.
+One of the temple’s most significant celebrations was the annual reenactment of Horus’ victory over Seth.
+The festival also symbolized the sacred union of Horus and Hathor, whose shrine at Dendera Temple played a major role in the rituals.

 Temple Inscriptions and Ancient Calendars